Sasha Toperich: Piano career

 His performances have been broadcast on radio and television programs in France, Austria, Israel, Brazil, the United States, Japan, China, South Korea, Belgium, The Netherlands and the countries of former Yugoslavia.
 Toperich has performed with conductors such as Zubin Mehta and Kuzushi Ono.
 In 1997, he earned a nomination as Best Debut Artist after a nationwide broadcast of a concert in Washington, D.C.
 Known for a combination of sensitivity and technical skill, Toperich was known as one of the world's premier up-and-coming pianists.
+He also performed in most prestigious concert halls - Carnegie Hall (New York) and Concertgebouw (Amsterdam).

 In 2004, he became the first concert pianist to perform in Monrovia (Liberia) at a concert organized by Jacques P. Klein, then the United Nations Special Representative in Liberia.
 The concert was broadcast live throughout the African continent.

+Toperich visited Fukushima following the nuclear accident and tsunami in 2011 where he met with the Fukushima prefecture leadership.
+Soon after, together with his friend Japanese famous violin virtuoso Eijin Nimura (also UNESCO Artist for Peace) he performed a humanitarian concert for orphans in Fukushima at the KIOI hall in Tokyo, a concert that was organized by the Embassy of Israel in Tokyo and under the auspices of Fukushima prefecture.